LukeGrahamLandry/hctarcs/devlog.md

 Logic being sprites are draw in their current position each frame so need to clear the screen but pen persists until explicitly cleared.

 TODO: unrelated, I wonder if scratch-compiler-2 return values support recursive fibonacci

+was very distressed that the softbuffer one was calling pen_line but notan one wasn't. was because softbuffer was sending flag event on redraw requested, so it happened twice (init + resize?) so it had to move from end pos to start pos while notan was just doing it once on init.

 ## nicer interface (Dec 31)